smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 "Yes, Your Majesty.
 We've told him.
 Multiple times.
 But ten minutes later he asks again."
 Another pause.
 "He also asks if the labyrinth is complete.
 Over and over.
 'Is it complete yet?
 Has Daedalus finished?'
 We tell him yes.
 It's been complete for years.
 But he doesn't remember."

 The Queen's hand moved to the bull brooch at her throat.
-"Is he eating anything?"

-"Small amounts.
-When we insist.
-But he pushes the food away, says he needs to inspect the construction site, needs to verify the feeding chambers are operational."

 "Does he remember the civil war?"

 "Sometimes.
 Other times he asks why the tribute ceremony was cancelled.
 Or demands to know why Commander Asterion isn't at his post."
 Prokles's voice dropped.
 "Your Majesty, he's fracturing.
 The curse is eating him from the inside."

 The Queen absorbed this.
-She'd watched it happen slowly over years.
+She'd watched it happen slowly over the years.
 But the last week had accelerated everything.
 Reality breaking, the impossible made visible, and Minos's carefully constructed world of control crumbling.

 "Should we intervene?"
 Prokles asked.
 "The physicians-"